York Festival of Ideas: 2012 – Metamorphoses

-2013
+2013 – North and South

 York Festival of Ideas 2013 was organised around the theme North and South.
 Celebrating York's status as 'capital of the North', the Festival explored, questioned and celebrated ideas of 'North', both as a stand-alone idea, and in direct comparison with ideas of 'South'.
 Festival events explored ideas of cultural identity, health, food, women, technology and architecture.